By Stephanie Spillmann by 1/23/17

 Those with more inhibitions may have a higher incidence of introversion as their primary temperament.
 The percentages aren’t clear, but one thing is very clear: Introverted dispositions simply do not do well with over-stimulation.

 The School Experience for Children Who are Introverts

 In many cases, introverted students are treated as if something is wrong with them.
 This can have serious effects on self-esteem.
 If a child needs a little help or coaching with social skills, they should be helped privately as students who struggle with math or reading are helped, according to Susan Cain.
 More than anything, each student needs to be praised for their strengths and who they are as a person.

 Most introspective kids are extremely caring and have a keen sense of empathy for others.
 Ironically, they will often be the first to notice when a classmate is being picked on.
 These sensitive kids often agonize over such mistreatment, and often carry that stress home with them, while they themselves may be among the outcasts as well.

 “The typical comment on many children’s report card is, ‘I wish Molly would talk more in class,’ ” according to Pat Adams, who runs a gifted school in Michigan.
 “We try to bring them out, but we don’t make it a big deal,” Adams explains.
 “We think of introverted kids as having a different learning style.”
 (Cain 255)

-A simple change in the process could reap rich rewards for the company as a whole.
-By having each member put commentary, ideas, and opinions on paper, all are given an equal voice, and various strengths and talents can be better utilized in the workplace.
+A simple change in this process could bring rich rewards for the company in the long run.
+By having each member put commentary, ideas, and opinions on paper, all are given an equal voice.
+This allows all personalities with various strengths and talents to shine in the workplace.

 Considering that about half of all dispositions fall somewhere in the range of introversion, our society may need to re-think old stereotypes and learn to embrace and enjoy the less dominant personality.
 There is plenty to celebrate and esteem.